Word of Honor (novel): Part Two: Chapters 15–41

-Tyson is given the notice that he has been summoned to return to active duty, the first step before he will be court-martialed.
+Tyson is given the notice that he has been summoned to return to active duty.
 The Army enlists Major Karen Harper to lead the investigation to see if Tyson should be court-martialed.
-The two meet and Tyson explains a different story to her of the Hue Hospital incident that contradicts Picard's.
-In his version, the platoon did not know the building was a hospital and that it was fortified by Vietnam soldiers.
-His platoon scored a victory over the Vietcong in the hospital.
+The two meet and Tyson gives her a different story of the incident that contradicts Picard's.
+In his version, the platoon did not know the building was a hospital and that it was fortified by the Vietcong.
+His platoon defeated the Vietcong in the hospital.
 Tyson visits the Vietnam War Memorial and sees Larry Cane's name on it.
-Cane served in his platoon and died in the hospital incident.
+Cane served in his platoon and died in the incident.
 According to Picard's book, he was shot by Vietcong as the platoon approached the hospital.
 Tyson reflects on the kind letter he wrote to the Cane family, speaking of his bravery, and ensuring them that he died quickly without pain.
 He then reflects that this latter part was the only truth, something he knew because he "shot him through the heart."

-Tyson meets Major Karen Harper again and tempers run high as he smashes a glass across the wall.
-Harper tells him of the two men who told Picard about the story: a medic, Steven Brandt, and a soldier, Richard Farley.
-She also tells him the other infantry gave exactly the same story he did.
-Tyson and Harper begin to develop an attraction for each other but neither acts.
-They talk about truth and justice, the nun who Picard interviewed who is missing (Sister Theresa), and what should be done (whether Harper should recommend Tyson be court-martialed for murder).
-The reader also begins to learn of the environment that Tyson's platoon was in.
-The 25-year-old Tyson was leading a platoon of 17-, 18-, and 19-year-olds who had witnessed and participated in horrific battles over the last few months.
+Tyson meets Major Harper again and tempers run high as he smashes a glass across the wall.
+Harper tells him of the two men who told Picard about the story: medic Steven Brandt and soldier Richard Farley.
+She also tells him the other infantrymen gave exactly the same story he did.
+Tyson and Harper are attracted to each other, but neither acts.
+They talk about truth and justice, the nun (Sister Theresa) whom Picard interviewed who is missing, and what should be done.
+It is revealed that the 25-year-old Tyson was leading a platoon of 17-, 18-, and 19-year-olds who had witnessed and participated in horrific battles over the last few months.